reverseame/MalGraphIQ/README.md

 2. <details> <summary><b>Normalization of Occurrence Data</b></summary>

 	When plotting occurrences, the data undergoes a **normalization process**.
-Currently, this is performed on a per-micro-objective or per-micro-behavior basis.
+Currently, this is performed on a per-micro-objective or per-micro-behavior basis, which we will refer to as *default* or *per-category* normalization.
 This means:
 	- All samples are compared, and their values are normalized for each micro-objective or micro-behavior.
 	- The sample with the highest occurrence is assigned the max value, and the lowest occurrence is assigned the min value.
 	This approach can lead to unusual results when processing a single report with MalGraphIQ.
 Since the min and max values are identical for a single micro-objective or micro-behavior, the results will appear evenly distributed.
 Keep this in mind when interpreting single-report outputs.